MichaelHeaton/homelab-infra/docs/05-NAS-Setup.md

 - `/music` (drop – only used by Audio Station, not needed with Plex)
 - `/video` (drop – only used by Video Station, Plex/UNAS will be used instead)
 - `/surveillance` (skip – only created if Surveillance Station is enabled)
+- `/docker` (drop – only used for Synology Docker, not needed with Portainer/Proxmox)

 #### Validation
 - [ ] Layout documented and approved